 Interested in learning about other ways NSTA is supporting teachers and families?
 Visit the NSTA homepage.

 Today's task is a new version of "How do we describe matter?", published on April 15, 2020.
-The task has been revised to include an engineering design challenge for students and their families which can be completed while reading the NSTA eBook Properties Matter or at a later time.
+The task has been revised to include an engineering design challenge for students and their families that can be completed while reading the NSTA e-Book Properties Matter or at a later time.

 Bobby and Carmen have a problem to solve!
 They need to design something everyone at Engineering Camp can play with using only the materials they can find around the room.
 Will Bobby and Carmen succeed in using science and engineering to design a solution to their problem before lunch?

-In today's task, How do we describe matter?, students and their families engage in the engineering design process alongside characters in the NSTA eBook Properties Matter.
+In today's task, How do we describe matter?, students and their families engage in the engineering design process alongside characters in the NSTA e-Book Properties Matter.
 The engineering design process is a series of steps engineers follow to solve a problem.
-You'll notice from the image in the upper-right hand corner (click on image to enlarge) that the engineering design process is a cycle - engineers repeat the steps as many times as necessary to create a solution to a problem.
-(In the eBook, this cycle is presented in list form to fit the space.)
+You'll notice from the image in the upper-right hand corner (click on the image to enlarge) that the engineering design process is a cycle: Engineers repeat the steps as many times as necessary to create a solution to a problem.
+(In the e-Book, this cycle is presented in list form to fit the space.)

-Engineers need science ideas to inform the choices they make as they imagine possible solutions individually and then plan a solution collaboratively with other engineers.
-Students-as-engineers in today's task first engage in science and engineering practices to make sense of the science ideas matter can be described by its observable properties and different properties are suited to different purposes.
-Then, they apply these ideas to engineer a solution to their problem - the campers in the story need a toy!
+Engineers need science ideas to inform the choices they make as they imagine possible solutions individually, then plan a solution collaboratively with other engineers.
+Students-as-engineers in today's task first engage in science and engineering practices to make sense of the science ideas that matter can be described by its observable properties, and different properties are suited to different purposes.
+They then apply these ideas to engineer a solution to their problem: The campers in the story need a toy!

-Properties Matter contains many interactive features which allow students to participate in the engineering design process with Bobby and Carmen.
-Below are additional tasks which provide additional opportunities for students and their families to engage in the science and engineering practices to make sense of science and engineering ideas.
+Properties Matter contains many interactive features that allow students to participate in the engineering design process with Bobby and Carmen.
+Below are more tasks that provide additional opportunities for students and their families to engage in the science and engineering practices to make sense of science and engineering ideas.

 Pages 1–5.
 Ask students, "What is the problem Bobby and Carmen are trying to solve?"
 Return to page 1 if they are unsure.
 (Bobby and Carmen must build something that can be shared with everyone.)